 Admission RequirementsFor Admission requirements please click here

-The term 'midwife' means 'with woman'.
-As a midwife, you will be helping parents and families at one of the most crucial times of their lives, supporting the woman during pregnancy, childbirth and the post-natal period.
+The term ‘midwife’ means ‘with woman’.
+As a midwife, you will be helping women and their families at one of the most crucial times of their lives, supporting the woman during pregnancy, childbirth and the post-natal period.
 Midwives play a vital role in promoting and maintaining health, facilitating normal childbirth and helping women make informed choices about their care.
-The midwife uses midwifery skills to provide care that is individual to each woman and recognises the woman's ownership of her birth experience.
 The midwife is the key professional providing continuity of care and promoting choice and control to women in pregnancy and birth, and to women and their babies following birth.
 The core concepts of the midwifery profession are of:

 - Normality – childbirth is viewed as a normal event in the life cycle, a normal healthy event